 The Photographic Society of America (PSA) is a worldwide organization providing a wide range of services that promote photography and benefits to its members.
-Individual members can participate in competitions, study groups and on-line education programs designed to advance photographic knowledge and skill.
-Competitions are also held for clubs, councils, federations and chapter members.
+Individual members can participate in competitions, study groups and on-line education programs designed to advance their photographic knowledge and skills.
+Competitions are held for clubs, councils, federations and chapters, also.
 Member image galleries are always available for viewing.
-An annual youth photography showcase that is open to all students of high school age is conducted.
+An annual youth photography showcase, open to all students of high school age, is conducted as well.
 Opportunities for image analysis and critique as well as discounts for both hardware and software products are available for all members.
 In addition to special access to a Member's Only area on this dynamic and informative website, every member receives the high-quality PSA Journal each month.
-See PSA FAQs for more details on some of the PSA programs.

 There are over 500 camera clubs throughout the world which are members of PSA.
 One of the primary activities of PSA-member clubs is participating in the PSA Interclub Competitions.
 You can also find out about many other activities run by PSA Clubs, Councils and Federations.